Master AI Search: Boost Visibility with 12 Proven Tactics

 FAQs

-Eight to ten well-addressed questions are recommended.
-They signal expertise, intent, and relevance to both users and LLMs.
+The article advises making FAQs accessible and detailed rather than hiding them in accordions.
+It says well-addressed questions can signal expertise, intent, and relevance to both users and LLMs.

 Comments